 - Feel The Difference Mesh Makes – All mesh electronic drum Kit heads deliver the most realistic, responsive and immersive playing experience drummers...

-- In-demand sound: Nitro drum module with 40 ready-to-play classic AND modern kits, 60 play-along tracks and 350+ expertly curated sounds
+- In-demand sound: Nitro drum module with 40 ready-to-play classic and modern kits, 60 play-along tracks and 350 plus expertly curated sounds

 The second drumstick has a mind of its own.
 The drummer essentially becomes a cyborg.
 It’s interesting to see him playing and improvising with part of his arm that he doesn’t totally control,” said Weinberg, founding director of the Georgia Tech Center for Music Technology.